From collectables to cars, buy and sell all kinds of items on eBay

 • You can refer to your own sense of style or your personality for example, happyharriett

-Additional Information
+Additional information

-User IDs may contain letters (a-z), numbers (0-9), and/or some symbols.
+Usernames may contain letters (a-z), numbers (0-9), and/or some symbols.
 They must be at least two characters long.

-What you can't include in your User ID:
+What you can't include in your username:

-• The @, &, , (, ), <, or > character
+• The @, &, ', (, ), <, or > character

+• Spaces or tabs.
 Tip: You can use a hyphen to represent a space instead

 • Elements that imply an email address or web address for example, xyz.com including but not limited to .com, .net, .org, .edu or any variation for example, _com or -com.
-(Your User ID can, however, contain an element of an email address or web address that, when viewed outside the context of the email address or web address, identifies you or your brand for example, xyz)
+(Your username can, however, contain an element of an email address or web address that, when viewed outside the context of the email address or web address, identifies you or your brand for example, xyz)

 • Consecutive underscores __

-• The word 'eBay', 'PayPal', 'Skype', 'Gumtree' (only eBay employees may use these in a User IDs).
+• The word 'eBay', 'PayPal', 'Skype', 'Gumtree' (only eBay employees may use these in a usernames).

 • The letter 'e' followed by numbers